-Table 3: Detailed Performance Data for Classified Road Network
+Table 5: Detailed Performance Data for Classified Road Network

-Sandwell's Un-Classified Carriageway Network
+10.3.3 Sandwell's Unclassified Carriageway Network

-Sandwell's unclassified carriageway network, sometimes referred to as our local or residential carriageway network comprises approximately 75% of the entire carriageway network.
-There are also datasets for the unclassified carriageway network, BVPI 224b CVI (Course Visual Inspection) which is used to determine road condition.
+Sandwell's unclassified carriageway network, sometimes referred to as our local or residential carriageway network, comprises approximately 75% of the entire carriageway network.
+There are also datasets for the unclassified carriageway network, BVPI 224b CVI which is used to determine road condition.

-A summary of carriageway condition performance for our unclassified roads covering the period 2015/16 to 2021/22 is shown in table 3.
+A summary of carriageway condition performance for our unclassified roads covering the period 2015/16 to 2021/22 is shown in Table 6.